 A multidisciplinary team approach is used at OHSU in cochlear implantation.
 The Cochlear Implant Program consists of our surgeon, Dr. Timothy E. Hullar, our PA, Sarah Liebler, and audiologists with specialized training in caring for patients with cochlear implants.
 Working together as a team with the patient, the best cochlear implant is chosen for that particular person and the best possible implantation care and follow-up is provided.
 More information

 OHSU Hearing Aids and Audiology

 Who would benefit from a visit to our Audiology Service?
-Any person who is concerned about their hearing or the hearing of a loved one; is having difficulty understanding conversation in select situations; is or has been exposed to loud noises.
+Any person who is concerned about their hearing or the hearing of a loved one, is having difficulty understanding conversation in select situations, or has been exposed to loud noises.
 If you have ringing (Tinnitus) in the ears or are profoundly deaf and would like to explore the option of a cochlear implant.
 Patients who would like to obtain devices to protect their hearing; or a person who needs an audiologist to speak to a group about current and future technology for the hearing impaired individual, can benefit from our services.

 There are many choices when deciding where to purchase a hearing aid.
 At OHSU we are unique because we provide our patients with exams, fittings, and hearing aid technology while working with our patients' medical, financial, and emotional needs.